ww-customer-test/wge-util-runbook/flux.md

 flux uninstall --keep-namespace --silent
 ```

 Retaining the flux-system namespace is optional.
 Retaining it will prevent the deletion of secrets used by GitRepository and HelmRepository resources in that namespace.
+Flux uninstall will remove the Flux finalizer from the custom resources so objects deployed by Flux will not be deleted.

 ## Reinstall Flux